seanlynch/zig-interface/README.md

 };
 ```

-Note that the methods are normal methods and can be a const struct or
+Note that the methods are normal methods and `self` can be a const
-a pointer.
-The "magic" methods in the vtable handle the necessary
+struct or a pointer.
+The "magic" methods in the vtable handle the
-pointer casting.
-However, there is currently no way to specify a const
+necessary pointer casting.
+However, there is currently no way to
-interface; they're always mutable.
+specify a const interface; they're always mutable.

 ## Instantiating an interface